digitalbricklayer/dubdub2com/content/post/state-world-war-2-wargaming/index.md

 draft: true
 ---

-A survey of World War 2 wargaming.
+A quick survey of World War 2 wargaming.

+Bolt Action is the absolute jugernaut of hobbyist World War 2 wargaming.
+A lot of wargamers enter the hobby through Warhammer sci-fi offerings eventually want to go historical and the logical place for them to go is Bolt Action.